Test-Time Training on Video Streams: Test-Time Training on Video Streams

 Improvement over time is only possible through some form of memory, by retaining information from the past frames $x_1,\ldots,x_{t-1}$ to help prediction on $x_t$.
 Because evaluation is performed at each timestep only on the current frame, our memory design should favor past data that are most relevant to the present.
 Fortunately, with the help of nature, the most recent frames usually happen to be the most relevant due to \emph{temporal smoothness} -- observations that are close in time tend to be similar.
 We design memory that favors recent frames in the following two ways.

 \textbf{Implicit memory.} The most natural improvement is to simply not reset the model parameters between timesteps.
 That is, to initialize test-time training at timestep $t$ with $f_{t-1}$ and $g_{t-1}$, instead of $f_0$ and $g_0$.
-This creates an implicit memory, since information carries over from the previous parameters, optimized on previous frames.
+This creates an implicit memory, since information carries over from the previous parameters, which was already optimized on previous frames.
 It also happens to be more biologically plausible: we humans do not constantly reset our minds.
-In prior work \cite{sun2020test}, TTT with implicit memory is called the ``online'' version, in contrast to the ``standard'' version with reset, for the setting of independent images without temporal smoothness.
+In prior work \citep{sun2020test}, TTT with implicit memory is called the ``online'' version, in contrast to the ``standard'' version with reset, for the baseline setting of independent images without temporal smoothness discussed in the paragraphs above.

 \textbf{Explicit memory.} A more explicit way of remembering recent frames is to keep them in a sliding window.
 Let $k$ denote the window size.
 At each timestep $t$, our method solves the following optimization problem instead of Equation \ref{optimize_test}: